guardian/techtime/Coding Challenges/Challenges Timeline/20180927 Space Battle X001 Non Overlapping Disks/readme.md

+Challenge is now closed.
+It ran from Thursday October 4th 2018 to Wednesday October 10th 2018.

 ## Non Overlapping Disks

 The challenge this week is an instance of a very general class of optimization problems usually known as **packing problems**.
 This is the kind of problem that most companies shipping products  needs to solve to save space (and therefore money).